benymaxparsa/benymaxparsa/README.md

 <p h2 align="center">

 Greetings, I am Parsa.
-It is my senior year as an undergraduate studying Computer Engineering.
+I am an undergraduate student studying Computer Engineering.
 The track of my major is Software Engineering.

 ● Five years of programming experience
 ● Two years of experience working as a game developer in the indie game industry.
-● Two years of experience as a teaching assistant for eight courses, including: Introduction to Information Retrieval & Web Search, Design and Analysis of Algorithms, Data Structures, Operating Systems, Discrete Mathematics, Fundamentals of Programming, Database, Artificial Intelligence
+● about Two and half years of experience as a teaching assistant for eight courses, including: Introduction to Information Retrieval & Web Search, Design and Analysis of Algorithms, Data Structures, Operating Systems, Discrete Mathematics, Fundamentals of Programming, Database, Artificial Intelligence, Introduction to Data Mining, Software Engineering
-● One and half year of research experience in Community Detection algorithms, I have dealt with the following fields: Design & Analysis of Algorithms, Graph Processing, Randomized Algorithms, Data Mining, Machine Learning & Deep Learning
+● About two years of research experience in Community Detection algorithms, I have dealt with the following fields: Design & Analysis of Algorithms, Graph Processing, Randomized Algorithms, Data Mining, Machine Learning & Deep Learning

 My main area of research interest is theoretical computer science.
 To be precise, in fields such as Design & Analysis of Algorithms, Data Structures, Algorithmic Game Theory, Graph Processing, Data Mining, Machine Learning, Deep Learning, and most subcategories in the algorithms field.
 I am eager to continue researching these areas, pursue a Ph.D. in Computer Science, and presumably work in academia.